joel-woodfield/bus-trip-announcer/README.md

 ![bus-trip-announcer drawio (5)](https://user-images.githubusercontent.com/101725589/216879457-9ba0663f-ebe7-464f-a00f-a4ca66c90737.png)

 Current Limitations:
-- Each succeeding stop in a route must be further up in the direction specified for the route.
+- Routes that do not have two headsigns in the database do not work.
+An example of this is route 29.